Three-dimensional AdS black holes in massive-power-Maxwell theor: Optical features

 \subsection{Energy emission rate}

 In this subsection, we are interested in studying the associated energy emission rate.
-It has been known that the black hole shadow corresponds to its high energy absorption cross-section for a far distant observer \cite {Wei1ab,Belhaj1ab}.
-In fact, at very high energies, the absorption cross-section oscillates around a limiting constant value $\sigma _{lim}$ which is defined in the following form for an arbitrary dimensional spacetime
+It has been known that the absorption cross-section oscillates around a limiting constant value $ \sigma _{lim}$ at very high energies which is defined in the following form for an arbitrary dimensional spacetime \cite{Wei1ab}

-The energy emission rate for three-dimensional spacetime is expressed as
+The energy emission rate for three-dimensional spacetime is expressed as \cite{Belhaj1ab}

-in which $\omega $ is the emission frequency and $T$ denotes the Hawking temperature.
-For the case $s=\frac{3}{4}$, Hawking temperature is calculated as
+in which $\omega $ is the emission frequency, and $T$ denotes the Hawking temperature.

+\textbf{Conformal invariant Maxwell case:\ }for conformal invariant Maxwell field, we have to consider $s=\frac{3}{4}$.
+In this case, Hawking's temperature is calculated as